Neevs1/Neevs1/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on a student dababase management system for my college & SIH 2024
+- 🔭 I’m currently working on multiple projects in multiple fields
 - 🌱 I’m currently learning C++,Java,Python
 - 🌐 Visit my website https://neevs1.github.io/personal
 <!-- 👯 I’m looking to collaborate on ... -->